 The quickest and simplest way to find the best gas supplier for your individual needs is through a price comparison website like us.
 After entering the relevant information about your current supplier and usage, you can use the site’s filters to show only those plans with all the features you’re looking for.
 You then click on each deal to get the details you need to make an informed choice about which supplier and plan meets your needs best.
 From here just select your chosen tariff and step through the guided process to confirm your switch.

-When you compare gas prices with a price comparison website, you’ll usually be shown your personal projection, which is an estimate of your spend over the next year based on your current plan and your current usage.
+When you compare gas prices with SaveOnEnergy, the results are generated from your personal projection, which estimates your likely bill over the next year based on your energy consumption and current plan.